wmcbrine/wmcbrine.github.io/tivo/TCD.md

 When a new TCM arrives on the local network, its initial high-frequency broadcasts will allow other TCMs participating in broadcast-based discovery to detect it almost immediately.
-However, the new TCM itself may not immediately detect other TCMs that have already dropped into low- frequency mode.
+However, the new TCM itself may not immediately detect other TCMs that have already dropped into low-frequency mode.
 To combat this, it is suggested any TCM detecting a new TCM temporarily switch back to high-frequency mode itself (the recommended duration is again 30 seconds).
 In this way, the new TCM will to able to quickly discover the other TCMs as well.

 ### 4.2 Service Availability